dcloudio/hbuilderx-extension-docs/en/cli/env.md

 ## Windows

-1. 复制HBuilderX安装目录路径（即HBuilderX.exe程序所在位置的上级目录）
+1. Copy the path of the HBuilderX installation directory (the parent directory of the location where the HBuilderX.exe program is located)
-2. 右键 This PC(此电脑) -> Properties（属性） -> Advanced system settings（高级系统设置） -> Environment Variables（环境变量）
+2. Right click on Computers -> Properties -> Advanced system settings -> Environment Variables
-3. 【用户变量】，点击【编辑】，找到path，输入HBuilderX路径。
+3. [User Variables], click [Edit], find path, and enter the HBuilderX path.

 <img src="/static/snapshots/cli/cli_env.png"/>